-Professor Moots qualified in medicine in St Mary’s Hospital Medical School London with dual honours, completing an additional intercalated honours BSc in infection and Immunity during his third year there.
-He subsequently moved to the University of Oxford, to undertake a PhD and then the University of Birmingham, where he was Clinical Lecturer in Rheumatology.
-Robert moved to Harvard Medical School, to continue his immunology research as Wellcome Advanced Training Fellow, before returning to the UK to establish a new academic rheumatology unit in Liverpool.
+Robert qualified in medicine at St Mary’s Hospital Medical School London with dual honours, completing an additional intercalated honours BSc in Immunology during his third year there.
+He subsequently studied at the University of Oxford, undertaking a PhD and then became Lecturer (Clinical) in Rheumatology at the University of Birmingham.
+Robert moved to Harvard Medical School, to continue his research as Wellcome Advanced Training Fellow, before returning to the UK to establish a new academic rheumatology unit in Liverpool.

 See an example of him explaining biologic therapies in the link below

 Working closely with the UK National Institute for Health and Care Excellence (NICE),

 Robert has influenced and enhanced care for patients with arthritis

 Robert Moots is formally recognised as a Top Doctor:

 view his profile on Top Doctors below.

 An introduction to vasculitis